dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 A module should be responsible to one, and only one, user or stakeholder.

-Unfortunately, the words「user」and「stakeholder」aren’t really the right words to use here.
+Unfortunately, the words「user」and「stakeholder」aren't really the right words to use here.
 There will likely be more than one user or stakeholder who wants the system changed in the same way.
-Instead, we’re really referring to a group — one or more people who require that change.
-We’ll refer to that group as an actor.
+Instead, we're really referring to a group — one or more people who require that change.
+We'll refer to that group as an actor.
 Thus the final version of the SRP is:

 A module should be responsible to one, and only one, actor.

 Now, what do we mean by the word「module」?
 The simplest definition is just a source file.
 Most of the time that definition works fine.
-Some languages and development environments, though, don’t use source files to contain their code.
+Some languages and development environments, though, don't use source files to contain their code.
 In those cases a module is just a cohesive set of functions and data structures.

 2『 SRP 定义的演化，做一张任意卡片。』——已完成